 What’s our position so far?

 We fully support the government’s intention to ensure that all New Zealanders have access to safe, clean water and that our environment is protected and regenerated as a priority.
 But it’s also vital we have a clear understanding of whether the proposed approach is the right thing for our district.

-The Mayors and Chairs of Otago Southland have written to the Minister of Local Government to formally request a pause to the current three waters reform process to allow Councils the time to engage with their communities.
+On 25 August 2021, the Mayors and Chairs of Otago Southland wrote to the Minister of Local Government to formally request a pause to the current three waters reform process to allow Councils the time to engage with their communities.

 What does this mean for us?

 The Central Government has launched a national campaign that presents the reform in a very positive light, and there are likely to be lots of positives at a national level, but at the moment we don’t know the specifics of what the proposal means for our district and its communities.